lennoxtr/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-#### Export all modules to a new file
+#### Export all Modules to a New File

 **MSS**

 1. User requests to save all data in the current tracker to a new file.
-2. User specifies the name of the file to save to.
+2. User specifies the path of the file to save to.
 3. All modules data in the current tracker is saved to the file.

    Use case ends.